 OverviewSrebrnjak (2100 m) is a typically "Trenta" peak, which is usually enough said: scarce paths if at all, pine bush, steep and often exposed, long.
-Trenta is the name of the upper Soča valley, as well upstream of the Soča source (Zadnja Trenta) as downstream and almost to the city of Bovec (Spodnja Trenta).
+There is no marked or recommended path reaching the summit of Srebrnjak, and considering the amount of routes opened on the northwest wall, it is probably more often reached by climbers.

-> The trailhead for a SE ascent is the village of Trenta.
+> The trailhead for a southeast ascent would be the village of Trenta.

 Red TapePark rules

 Jalovec and Mangart PZS (alpine association)